-Oculus Innovative Sciences, Inc. (the "Company") was incorporated under the laws of the State of California in April, 1999 and was reincorporated under the laws of the State of Delaware in December, 2006.
+Oculus Innovative Sciences, Inc. (the "Company") was incorporated under the laws of the State of California in April 1999 and was reincorporated under the laws of the State of Delaware in December 2006.
 The Company's principal office is located in Petaluma, California.
 The Company develops, manufactures and markets a family of tissue care products to treat infections and, through a separate mechanism of action, enhance healing while reducing the need for antibiotics.
 The Company's platform technology, called Microcyn®, is a proprietary solution of electrically charged oxychlorine small molecules designed to treat a wide range of organisms that cause disease (pathogens).
-The Company conducts its business worldwide, with significant subsidiaries in Europe and Mexico.